temporalio/documentation/docs/cadence-to-temporal.md

 4. **Workflow retries are different in Temporal**

-  - In Temporal, `WorkflowExecutionTimeout` is used, instead of `ExpirationInterval`, to stop retries for Workflows.
+  - In Temporal, `WorkflowExecutionTimeout` is used, instead of `ExpirationInterval` (which has been completely removed from Temporal), to stop retries for Workflows.
   - Attempt counters start at 1.

 5. **Activity retries are different in Temporal**